EdwinVW/dapr-workshop/Assignment01/step-by-step-python.md

 1. Run the command `pip3 install -r requirements.txt`

-1. Start the service using `python simulation`.
+1. Start the service using `python3 simulation`.

 1. In the simulation window you should see something like this: